-- Skip the fabric softener: If commercial fabric softeners leave your towels less than absorbent, use baking soda instead in the rinse cycle.
+- If commercial fabric softeners leave your towels less than absorbent, use baking soda instead in the rinse cycle.

-- Dingy whites: Boost the cleaning power of both chlorine and oxygen bleach by adding one cup of baking soda to the wash water when using bleach.
+- Boost the whitening and cleaning power of both chlorine and oxygen bleach by adding one cup of baking soda to the wash water when using bleach.

-- Sticky iron: Clean away the gunk on the bottom of your iron with baking soda without leaving any scratches.
+- Clean away the gunk on the bottom of your iron with baking soda without leaving any scratches.

-No one likes the feeling of realizing that one item you really need or want to wear was missed during the weekend laundry run.
+No one likes the realization that the one item you need or want to wear was missed during the weekend laundry run.
 Not only do you need it clean, but you need it to dry as quickly as possible too.
 Before you toss it in the dryer, add a couple of dry bath towels.
 They will help absorb some of the moisture and speed up the drying process.

-Another tip, if you hand-washed a single garment, put it in your kitchen salad spinner and give it several spins to help it dry more quickly.
-This will remove more moisture without excessive wringing and twisting that can damage fabrics and leave lots of wrinkles.Continue to 5 of 7 below.
+Another tip: If you hand-washed a single garment, put it in your kitchen salad spinner and give it several spins to help it dry more quickly.
+This will remove more moisture without excessive wringing and twisting which can damage fabrics and leave lots of wrinkles.Continue to 5 of 19 below.

-Forgetting to remove the clothes from the dryer last night inevitable leads to wrinkles.
+Forgetting to remove the clothes from the dryer inevitably leads to wrinkles.
 So what do you do when the shirt you planned to wear today is filled with them and you don't have time to iron?

 Remove all of the other clothes and toss a handful of ice cubes into the dryer along with the wrinkled shirt.
 Tumble for at least 10 minutes on high heat.

 When the cycle is finished, immediately remove the shirt and hang it up.
 Smooth the collar, cuffs, and seams with your hands.
 You just made your own steam dryer.
-The steam created by the melting ice relaxed the fibers and the wrinkles vanished.
+The steam created by the melting ice relaxes the fibers and helps wrinkles vanish.

 Even if your laundry room is tiny, you have a built-in message center.
-Just use erasable, white-board markers to make notes on the washer or dryer lids for yourself or others.
+Just use erasable, whiteboard markers in eye-catching colors to make notes on the washer or dryer lids for yourself or others.
 When you enlist kids or teenagers to help with laundry, they may not know every tip you do.
 Help them avoid disasters by leaving notes of what can and cannot be put in the dryer.

-To remove the messages, just use a whiteboard eraser or old cloth.
+To remove the messages from lids, just use a whiteboard eraser or old cloth.
 If the shadows of the ink remain, wipe down the finish with a bit of rubbing alcohol and a soft cloth.
-For tough to remove ink, make a paste of baking soda and rubbing alcohol and scrub with a soft cloth.
+For tough-to-remove ink, make a paste of baking soda and rubbing alcohol and scrub with a soft cloth.
 Or, use a melamine sponge to get rid of traces when you need to write new notes.

 Sometimes disaster strikes.
-Whether it was a forgetful moment or someone forgetting that wool and dryers don't mix, somehow your favorite sweater ended up in the hot dryer and now it is a size (or two) too small.
+Whether it was an accident or someone not knowing that wool and dryers don't mix, somehow your favorite sweater ended up in the hot dryer and now it is a size (or two) too small.